 Should you get them?
 If you enjoy old-school gaming, yes.
 If you are still rocking an older MacBook, this game could also be a good option as its requirements are pretty easy to fulfill nowadays.
 For the rest of you, you will be better off playing Modern Warfare 2 or 3, depending on your budget.

 The Call of Duty franchise got better thanks to the recent release of Modern Warfare 2 and 3.
-Aspyr did a great job too, ensuring the games plays smoothly and support Steam-Play.
-That said, the Mac still has some significant catch-up to do.
-Both Black Ops 2 and Call of Duty Ghosts have been out on PC (18 months and 6 months, respectively) with no signs of any of the newer Call of Duties coming anytime soon…
+Aspyr did a great job too, ensuring the games play smoothly and support Steam-Play.
+That said, the Mac still has some significant catching up to do.
+There are absolutely no signs of any of the newer Call of Duties coming anytime soon…

-As always, the Mac Porting business is full of secrecy and Aspyr is no exception.
-We can only hope they’re working hard on bringing some more COD action to the Mac.
+As always, the porting business is full of secrecy and Aspyr is no exception.
+We can only hope they’re working hard on bringing some more COD games to our platform of choice.

 So what’s your favorite Call of duty game?
-If you’re looking for other Mac gamers to play some Multiplayer with, let us know in the comments!
+Let us know in the comments!